 SportsInsights collects and displays numerous sports marketplace indicators, with Betting Percentages being its most popular.
 Betting Percentages are very useful at helping to uncover value in the sports marketplace.
 We also feel, however, that other indicators – such as the Number of Bets are important as well.

-Using a simple system that typically takes College Hoops underdogs, we overlaid a filter that uses only the top 1/3 of games in terms of number of bets.
+Using a simple system that typically takes College Hoops underdogs, we overlaid a filter that played only the top 1/3 of games in terms of number of bets.
 The winning percentage increased by more than 2%!
 This makes sense, because games with public interest will lead to overpriced favorites.
 The moral of the story: if you are Betting Against the Public, focus on the games where there is a lot of Public interest.

 March Madness: Putting things Together